 Robbie Fulks was born in York, Pennsylvania, and grew up in a half-dozen small towns in southeast Pennsylvania, the North Carolina Piedmont, and the Blue Ridge area of Virginia.
 He learned guitar from his dad, banjo from Earl Scruggs and John Hartford records, and fiddle (long since laid down in disgrace) on his own.
 He attended Columbia College in New York City in 1980 and dropped out in 1982 to focus on the Greenwich Village songwriter scene and other ill-advised pursuits.

 In the mid-1980s he moved to Chicago and joined Greg Cahill’s Special Consensus Bluegrass Band, with whom he made one record (Hole in My Heart, Turquoise, 1989) and toured constantly.
 Since then he has gone on to create a multifarious career in music.
-He was a staff instructor in guitar and ensemble at Old Town School of Folk Music from 1984 to 1996.
-He worked on Nashville’s Music Row as a staff songwriter for Songwriters Ink (Joe Difﬁe, Tim McGraw, Ty Herndon) from 1993 to 1998.
-He has released solo records on the Bloodshot, Geffen, Boondoggle (self), and Yep Roc labels.
+He has released 10 solo records on the Bloodshot, Geffen, Boondoggle (self), and Yep Roc labels, including the influential alt-country records Country Love Songs (1996) and South Mouth (1997), and the widely acclaimed Georgia Hard (2005).